-The venting valve is a valve used to bring the interior of the chamber back to atmospheric pressure, after having carried out the tests.
-This valve is not always usable because, unlike the MFC, it connects the chamber directly with the external environment, thus allowing access to contaminants.
+The venting value is a value used to bring the interior of the chamber back to atmospheric pressure, after having carried out the tests.
+This value is not always usable because, unlike the MFC, it connects the chamber directly with the external environment, thus allowing access to contaminants.